spar931/TheGameAcademy/README.md

 ## Description

-This repository contains an implementation of a single page web app centred around the game of chess.
+This repository contains an implementation of a single-page web app centred around the game of chess.

 ## Execution